Losses listed by U-boats

 U 591, 15 May 1943

-At 12.36 hours, the outbound boat was strafed and bombed by a British Whitley aircraft (RAF Sqdn 10 OTU / M, pilot F/Sgt G.W.
-Brookes) in the Bay of Biscay.
-The boat was not damaged, but the commander Kptlt.
-Hans-Jürgen Zetzsche and one crew member had been wounded by gunfire and this forced the boat to abort the patrol.
+12.36 hrs, west of the Bay of Biscay: the boat was strafed and bombed by a British Whitley bomber (RAF Sqdn 10 OTU/M, pilot F/Sgt G.W.
+Brookes).
+The boat was not damaged, but the commander, Kptlt.
+Hans-Jürgen Zetzsche, and one of the crew were wounded by gunfire, forcing the boat to return to base.

 U 594, 25 May 1942